 This is a gear review about the Sea to Summit Ember Quilt range in 2022.

 The backpacking quilt review covers the whole Sea to Summit Ember Quilt Range.
-I have focused the on the Sea to Summit Ember 25F also know as the Ember III which I have spent some time testing.
+I have focused on the Sea to Summit Ember 25F also known as the Ember III which I have spent some time testing.

-All the Sea to Summit Ember Quilts use 850+ UltraDry down.
-The ultralight 10D outer shell fabric coated with a DWR finish.
-The 7D inner fabric is not only light but allows the Ember Quilt to pack to very small size.
+All the Sea to Summit Ember Quilts uses 850+ UltraDry down.
+The ultralight 10D outer shell fabric is coated with a DWR finish.
+The 7D inner fabric is not only light but allows the Ember Quilt to pack to a very small size.
 All the Ember Quilts use the same style of straps to connect the quilt to the sleeping mat.

 Keep reading to find out more about the Sea to Summit Ember quilts.

 Table of Contents